ricmunrom/ricmunrom/README.md

 # 👋 Hi, I'm Ricardo Muñoz Romero

-Full Stack Developer and Data Scientist specialized in AI/ML solutions.
+Python Developer and Data Scientist specialized in AI/ML solutions.
 Economics background with a passion for building intelligent systems.

 ## 🚀 What I Do